-Chrismukkah refers to the merging of the December holidays of Christmas and Hanukkah in an interfaith family.
-As Jews light the first candle of the menorah on Dec.
-10, we look at 11 ways the rituals of observing the holidays are different or the same.
+Chrismukkah refers to the merging of Christmas and Hanukkah in an interfaith family.
+As Jews light the first candle of the menorah on Nov.
+28, we look at 11 ways the rituals of observing the holidays intersect.

 1. Latkes may be served with the turkey instead of mashed potatoes, and cranberry sauce can accompany the brisket.
 If you happen to be of Scandinavian heritage and pickled herring is on your Christmas Eve menu, then that’s perfect!
 (Try our Traditional Latkes recipe!)